 According to the Insurance Information Institute, comprehensive coverage costs a little under 50 percent less than collision coverage does.
 The monthly average is about $11 for comprehensive coverage and about $24 for collision coverage.

 The price of comprehensive and collision primarily depends on the value of your car, but your driving history, gender, age, location, and work can also play a role.

 Direct Auto Insurance is here to help you choose the right coverage for your needs, whether that includes comprehensive and collision, or just standard liability coverage.
-Call 1-877-GO-DIRECT (1-877-463-4732), click to get a quote online, or come into a Direct Auto location near you today to learn more.
+Call 1-877-GO-DIRECT (1-877-463-4732), or come into a Direct Auto location near you today to learn more.
 Our friendly agents can help explain the difference between comprehensive and collision.

 Learn about coverages, rates, terms and get links to the details that matter to you.View Article

 Eight questions to ask before buying any car insurance policy.View Article

 These factors determine your rate and premiumView Article